vyos/vyos-documentation/docs/services.rst

 * :code:`set service dhcp-relay relay-options max-size 'size'`

-Set the port used to relay DHCP client messages.
-Range 1...65535, default 67.
-After setting a different port, requests are still accepted on port 67 but replies are forwarded to 255.255.255.255 port 0 instead of 68.

-* :code:`set service dhcp-relay relay-options port 'port'`

 Four policies for reforwarding DHCP packets exist:

 * **append:** The relay agent is allowed to append its own relay information